-- 2. Specified Low-Income Medicare Beneficiary (SLMB) Program: Pays Part B premiums only. - 3.
-Qualifying Individual (QI) Program: Helps pay Part B premiums only.
-You must apply each year for QI benefits.
-Apply as soon as possible since applications are granted on a first-come, first-served basis. - 4.
-Qualified Disabled and Working Individuals (QDWI) Program: Pays Part A premiums only.
+- 2. Specified Low-Income Medicare Beneficiary (SLMB): Covers Part B premium only. - 3.
+Qualifying Individual (QI): Covers Part B premium only.
+QI is only available for people who don't qualify for any other Medicaid coverage or benefits. - 4.
+Qualified Disabled and Working Individuals (QDWI): Covers Part A premium only.
 You may qualify for this program if you have a disability, you're working, and you lost your Social Security disability benefits and premium-free Part A because you returned to work.